 If the principal(s) of the business or staff need to move to the Island to run the Jersey company, you will need to request a ‘Licensed’ permission for the role(s).
 You can do this as part of the in the business licence application.

-You need to include the Job description and the likely remuneration package.
-If you have already identified the individual to be relocated you should include their CV.
+You need to include the job description and the likely remuneration package.
+If you have already identified the individual to be relocated, you should include their CV.

-Each submission for a ‘Licensed’ consent is considered on its own merits but will evaluated on the skills, experience, financial and social attributes that a candidate could bring to the Island.
+Each submission for a ‘Licensed’ consent is considered on its own merits but will be evaluated on the skills, experience, financial and social attributes that a candidate could bring to the Island.

-A Licensed consent is granted for a role and not for an individual, therefore if the Licensed individual leaves the role for which the permission was granted, they will lose that status.
+A Licensed consent is granted for a role and not for an individual therefore, if the Licensed individual leaves the role for which the permission was granted, they will lose that status.
 They will no longer be eligible to own or occupy ‘Qualified’ housing, unless within 3 months they can move to another position with a ‘Licensed’ status attached.

 The individual will be subject to the same taxes and contributions as Jersey residents.